 - TOEFL Prep Class – preparation for the Test of English as a Foreign Language.
 This test is generally for students who wish to attend a 4-year university or graduate school in the U.S.

-The following classes may also be of interest to our ESL students.
+The following classes / resources may also be of interest to our ESL students.
 For more information about our ESL and High School Equivalency Prep (formerly GED) classes, see our Basic Skills page or our Continuing Education course catalog.

 |Class / Interest Area||Contact|